omaksolutions/floating-icons/readme.txt

 == Description ==

-Floating Icons enhances the user experience during special ocassions or at times when you are offering some sales or discount.
+Floating Icons enhances the user experience during special occasions or at times when you are offering some sales or discount.
 It grabs user attention by greeting the floating icons which are moving across the screen.

 Perfect for festive effects, sales and discount season, for crazy-bloggers or anyone who is willing to show some effects to greet the user.